Embedded Finite Models Beyond Restricted Quantifier Collapse: Definitions and prior results

 \begin{theorem} \cite{benediktlibkinominimal} Every o-minimal theory is $1$-RQC. \end{theorem}

-\cite{belegradekisolation} showed RQC for an even broader class, what today are known as \emph{distal theories}.
+\cite{belegradekisolation} showed $1$-RQC for an even broader class, what today are known as \emph{distal theories}.
 We will not need the definition here, but it subsumes $o$-minimal theories, Presburger arithmetic, and the theory of the infinite tree, while being contained in NIP.
+Thus in particular \emph{the real closed field and Presburger arithmetic have $1$-RQC}.

-An easy observation is that NIP is necessary for RQC:
+An easy observation is that NIP is necessary for $1$-RQC:

 \begin{proposition} \cite{benediktsurvey} If $T$ is $1$-RQC, then $T$ is NIP. \end{proposition}

 We will strengthen this result in Theorem \ref{thm:forall1boundednip} below.